United States Revenue Cutter Service: Officer rank structure

 From the establishment of the Revenue Cutter Service in 1790 until 1799 the officers of the service were called "master" and "mate"; the same terms for officers used on merchant ships.
 Initially, the masters and mates were commissioned "officers of the customs" under the act, rather than commissioned military officers.
 The system of cutters authorized by Congress in the 1790 act authorized 10 cutters to be constructed.
 Each cutter was to be crewed by the master, first, second, and third mates as well as four "mariners" and two "boys" Congress established a military rank structure for the Revenue Cutter Service in a 2 March 1799 act which authorized the use of the terms "captain" and "lieutenant".

-The ranks of officers in the Revenue Cutter Service, and later the US Coast Guard, were not made comparable to Navy ranks until 1922.
+The ranks of officers in the Revenue Cutter Service, and later the U.S. Coast Guard, were not made comparable to Navy ranks until 1922.
 However Navy officers started to complain in 1834 when Revenue Cutter officer's uniforms started to resemble Navy uniforms.

 In 1908, Congress established the rank of "captain-commandant" equal to the rank of a U.S. Navy captain and also the rank of "senior captain" equal to a commander.
 The position of "chief engineer" was established ranking with that of senior captain.